Planning-oriented Autonomous Driving: Experiments

 \section{Experiments}

-We conduct experiments on the challenging nuScenes benchmark~\cite{caesar2020nuscenes}.
-Due to space limit, some ablative experiments, visualizations, the full suite of details on metrics and protocols are provided in the Supplementary.
+We conduct experiments on the challenging nuScenes dataset~\cite{caesar2020nuscenes}.
+In this section, we validate the effectiveness of our design in three aspects: joint results revealing the advantage of task coordination and its effect on planning, modular results of each task compared with previous methods, and ablations on the design space for specific modules.
+Due to space limit, the full suite of protocols, some ablations and visualizations are provided in the Supplementary.